smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 ## Details

 ### Tree Height / Diameter
 All height/diameter rankings consider only NSAs with at least 100 live trees, making the sample set 234 out of the original 277.
-[NEED TO VERIFY THIS COUNT LATER.]
+[NEED TO VERIFY THIS COUNT BEFORE PUBLICATION.]

 #### Citywide
 * **Height**: All target neighborhoods are in the bottom 100, spread between ranks 109 (Upper Fells Point) and 233 (Madison-Eastend).